RobinTail/express-zod-api/README.md

 } from "express-zod-api";

 const config = createConfig({
-  // ..., use the simple or the advanced syntax:
   tags: {
-    users: "Everything about the users",
+    users: "Everything about the users", // or advanced syntax:
     files: {
       description: "Everything about the files processing",
       url: "https://example.com",